Chris234k/chris234k.github.io/_games/batteryboy.md

 </div>
 A magnet will pull nearby coins to you.
 Never miss another coin! -- This is only sort of true, you can actually still miss coins (whoops!).
 I personally think this is the weakest of the three powerups in terms of gameplay.
 Part of the way I tried to improve the game feel of the magnet was the animation for collecting a coin.
 It curves upwards towards its resting place in the UI.

-[ TODO: Needs minor line break? not the full "---" ???]

 When looking at monetization systems for other games, particularly [Crossy Road](http://www.crossyroad.com/) and [Sling Kong](http://protostargames.com/sling-kong/), we noticed that they commonly implement a lottery system to unlock cosmetic items.
 Crossy Road features an actual prize machine, while Sling Kong is closer to pachinko.
 We decided to make our version just a bit more skill based---- pinball!
 <div class="aspectratio">
 <video autoplay muted loop src="/assets/images/batteryboy/pinball.mp4"></video>
 </div>
 When making a minigame, I always have this concern: it is just _another_ set of mechanics for players to bounce off of.
 Thankfully, pinball seems common or intuitive enough for most people to understand how it works.
 We deliberately tried to keep it to a "one touch" style of game.
 But don't misunderstand me, we still had to do several iterations on the tutorial for pinball alone.
 At some point in development, we decided to split pinball into 3 different cases: green, yellow, and red.
 The color of the case corresponds to which type of currency you pay to play it.

-[ TODO: Needs minor line break? not the full "---" ???]

 The success of rewarded video ads in Gelato Flicker led us to bring it into Battery Boy as well.
 The system is fairly simple to implement, and is very effective.
 In Gelato Flicker, we saw about 30% of all games played converting to revive ads.
 <div class="aspectratio">
 <video autoplay muted loop src="/assets/images/batteryboy/ad-prompt.mp4"></video>
 </div>
 Offer the user an ad to revive and continue playing.
 Works great when score is something the player cares about.
 Supporting this idea, is that you're able to connect to Facebook and see your friends' scores as you pass them.

-[ TODO: Needs minor line break? not the full "---" ???]

 [ TODO: Facebook high scores? ]